tarcisiodpl/ssdp_plus/README.md

 # SSDP+
 Java implementation of SSDP+.
 SSDP+ was implemented as a Netbeans project.
 Thus, you have to:
-(1) download and install the Netbeans with Java: https://www.oracle.com/technetwork/pt/java/javase/downloads/jdk-netbeans-jsp-3413153-ptb.html
+1) download and install the Netbeans with Java (https://www.oracle.com/technetwork/pt/java/javase/downloads/jdk-netbeans-jsp-3413153-ptb.html)
-(2) download the SSDPplus of this repository and open in Neatbeans
-        Class SSDPplus contains a main method that is a self explanatory way how to run the algorithm:
+2) download the SSDPplus of this repository and open in Neatbeans Class SSDPplus contains a main method that is a self explanatory way how to run the algorithm:
 //*******************************************
         //Data set                    ***************